dmortkowitz/reactrebuild/README.md

 _by David Mortkowitz_

 > This application recreates a previous Angular project for Epicodus's React Week 1 curriculum.
 I have chosen to mimic BarnesandNoble.com.
+> The Marketplace has a list of books available for sale.

 # Application specifications and behavior expectations